janodev/cookpad-uml/cookpad/ulinks/ulinks.md

 **To create a universal link:**

 - Configure your app by adding an Associated Domain entitlement, plus the code to handle links in the app/scene delegate.
-- Configure your website by adding a associated domain file.
+- Configure your website by adding an associated domain file.

 Because the entitlement mentions your domain, and the file on your domain mentions your app, this creates a secure two-way association, allowing your app to perform special tasks on behalf of your website.